 Peritoneal Dialysis (PD) uses the body’s own natural membrane to filter wastes and fluid from your blood.
 This membrane lines your abdominal cavity.
 To perform Peritoneal Dialysis, you will need a way to get fluid into and out of your abdominal cavity.
-This is done using a soft plastic catheter surgically placed through the front of your stomach.
+This is done using a soft plastic catheter surgically placed through the front of your abdomen.

 There Are Two Types of Peritoneal Dialysis: